Saira Rao: Race2Dinner and Haven

 After her run for Congress, frustrated with conversations about race started with her by individual white female voters, Rao co-founded "Race2Dinner" with Regina Jackson, an educator and realtor whom she got to know on the campaign trail.
 Beginning in spring 2019, Jackson and Rao attend dinners with 8–10 white women, hosted and catered by one of the white women, and lead a conversation aimed at confronting the women with their own racism.
 Fifteen such dinners had been held by February 2020 and when the COVID-19 pandemic hit, they had 25 more planned for the year.
 As a result of pandemic, they switched to virtual dinner parties held on Zoom (without food) about twice a week and, following a spike in interest since the murder of George Floyd, the charge for such a dinner doubled from $2,500 to $5,000.
 They also offer individual consultations and "Race2Community", which is an 8-week online course, in addition to maintaining a Patreon account for subscribers.
 Rao and Jackson are clear that the conversations have to be "uncomfortable", even "painful", but their approach has changed over time.
 Certain early attendees described conversations as leading to tears, and Rao as "mean-spirited" and "dogmatic".
 Since then, they have made Robin DiAngelo's 2018 book White Fragility required reading before dinners.

 Jackson and Rao wrote a book together based on their experience with Race2Dinner.
 The book, published by Penguin Random House, is titled White Women: Everything You Already Know About Your Own Racism and How to Do Better.

 In 2020, Rao co-founded "Haven" together with political organiser Candice Fortin and academic Tamara L. Lee.
 Haven is "a collective of BIWOC and non-binary identifying folks rooted towards abolition, liberation and healing through art and storytelling".

 In 2024, conservative activist Matt Walsh infiltrated a Race2Dinner event in Atlanta by posing as a waiter, interrupting it at several points.

 Personal life

-Rao is married to businessman Shiv Govindan, and has two children; she lives in Country Club, Denver, Colorado.
+Rao is married to businessman Shiv Govindan.